Fantaghirò (film series): Black Witch

 The original script envisioned the Black Witch as a blonde.
-Director Lamberto Bava said that otherwise she looked just as he and the screenwriter imagined her: "gigantic (between heels and helmet she reaches two meters), beautiful, with all the sexy power that transpires from her costume's abysmal slit and generous décolleté."
-Nielsen said she based her deliberately over-the-top "seductive, sinister, choleric, and excessive in everything" acting in Fantaghiro 2 on the character of the Evil Queen in Disney's Snow White, adding she really enjoyed being "an angry and screaming witch".
+Director Lamberto Bava said that otherwise, she looked just as he and the screenwriter imagined her: "gigantic (between heels and helmet she reaches two meters), beautiful, with all the sexy power that transpires from her costume's abysmal slit and generous décolleté."
+Nielsen said she based her deliberately over-the-top "seductive, sinister, choleric, and excessive in everything" acting in Fantaghiro 2 on a deliberately greatly exaggerated interpretation of the character of the Evil Queen (known in Italy as Grimilde) in Disney's Snow White, adding she really enjoyed being "an angry and screaming witch".
 According to the Italian Wired in 2017, she was one of the reasons for the series' popularity in the country, described as "a unique and memorable character ... a majestic monument of irrational evil, busty and very tall, with heavy make-up and strictly black and skimpy dresses, the wicked queen is the ultimate glamorous incarnation of any fairy tale villain."
-Her wardrobe and hair color (from long red to medium black) radically change between the second film and the later installments after her resurrection, as do most of her other aspects.
-Nevertheless, despite having been reduced from an imperious and sensual villainess remembered for her imposing figure and cold gaze to a comically hysterical character in a much more campy, even drag queen-like portrayal in the sequels, the Black Witch has remained a fan-favorite and one of the few roles in Nielsen's career of which she remained proud.
+Her wardrobe and hair colour (from long red to medium black) radically change between the second film and the later instalments after her resurrection, as do most of her other aspects.
+Nevertheless, despite having been reduced from an imperious and sensual villainess remembered for her imposing figure and cold gaze to a comically hysterical character in a much more campy, even drag queen-like portrayal in the sequels, the Black Witch has remained a fan-favourite and one of the few roles in Nielsen's career of which she remained proud.